✓ Certified QuickBooks Advisor since 1999 ✓ Desktop & Online Support

 One of the Most Common QuickBooks Payroll Mistakes

-Many Collision Repair Companies are structured as a S-Corp (Sub S Corporation) for at least tax purposes.
+Many Collision Repair Companies are structured as an S-Corp (Sub S Corporation) for at least tax purposes.

 Even if your company is a LLC (Limited Liability Company) you still need to determine how you will be filing taxes.
 This would be either as a Sole Proprietorship, Partnership, or either a Regular Corporation, or Sub-S Corporation.